-Libyan lawmakers meet on delayed presidential election
+Libyan lawmakers meet over delayed presidential election

 Libya plunged into turmoil after a NATO-backed uprising in 2011 toppled dictator Moammar Gadhafi, who was later killed.

-In recent years, the country became split between rival governments — one in the east, backed by military commander Khalifa Hifter, and a U.N.-supported administration in the capital of Tripoli, in the west of the country.
+In recent years, the country has been split between rival governments: One in the east, backed by military commander Khalifa Hifter, and a U.N.-supported administration in the capital of Tripoli in the west.
 Each side is supported by different militias and foreign powers.

 A looming political vacuum is another threat, with some lawmakers arguing that the mandate of the interim government ended on Dec.
 24, the day the vote had been scheduled.

-Lawmaker Suliman al-Harrari, head of the parliament’s internal affairs committee, told Fawasel, a media website, that the legislature would deliberate whether the interim government could remain at the help until the vote takes place.
+Suliman al-Harrari, head of the parliament’s internal affairs committee, told Fawasel, a media website, that the legislature would deliberate whether the interim government could remain at the helm until the vote takes place.

+Major Western governments have called for the government to remain in power until the vote is held to avoid chaos and confusion.

+“The transfer of power from the current interim executive authority to the new executive authority shall take place following the announcement of the results of such early and prompt parliamentary and presidential elections,” a joint statement from the U.S, U.K., France, Germany and Italy said Friday.

-The government — a three-member Presidential Council and a Cabinet headed by Prime Minister Abdul Hamid Dbeibah — was appointed earlier this year, with the task to lead the nation through the Dec.
+The government — a three-member Presidential Council and a Cabinet headed by Prime Minister Abdul Hamid Dbeibah — was appointed earlier this year, with the task of leading the nation through the Dec.
 24 vote.

 Dbeibah had also announced his bid to run for president.